dgaydukov/cert-spring5/files/spring5.md

 ###### JTA - java transaction API

-`@Transactional` use `TransactionInterceptor` internally to intercept and wrap methods into transactions.
+`@Transactional` use `TransactionInterceptor` internally to intercept and wrap methods into some transaction management code.

 `Propagation` what to do when you call annotated method from another:
 * `REQUIRED` - default value, if no transaction exists, create new, otherwise run in current